okta/odyssey/packages/docs/components/modal.md

 The modal components makes use of several ARIA attributes in order to give assistive technologies (AT) as much information as possible.

-- `aria-hidden</code> - This indicates whether or not the modal is visible and should be automatically set to `true` or `false` by our companion Javascript.
+- `aria-hidden` - This indicates whether or not the modal is visible and should be automatically set to `true` or `false` by our companion Javascript.
 - `role="dialog"` - Until the `role` element is widely supported, this attribute indicates the semantic status of the modal to the browser.
 Please use `"alertdialog"` instead if your modal represents a dangerous action or error.
 - `aria-modal="true"` - This indicates that the rest of the workflow is stopped while this element is present.
 - `aria-labelledby="ods-modal--title-id"` - This attribute informs ATs which other element can be treated as the label for this dialog.
 Please use the unique `id` associated with the dialog's title.